 You can now sync your product costs and shipping costs with your automation.

 Before we dive into the details, let’s talk about why product costs are important.
 Product cost is the amount of money it takes to make a product or deliver on a service.
 As an example, if you sold 100 t-shirts that cost $10 each then your total product cost would be $1,000.

 If you’re importing products from an accounting system or inventory platform, those numbers will already be set for you and ready for syncing (or not—we’ll get into that later).
-If instead you’re importing from another source like an Excel spreadsheet or CSV file, then this section will show how to enter those values so they can be used in automations as well.
+If instead you’re importing from another source like an Excel spreadsheet or CSV file using the CSV importer, then this section will show how to enter those values so they can be used in automations as well.

 But what is inventory, exactly?
 Inventory is a critical component of any business.
 In fact, it’s probably the most important thing you have to get right to ensure your business runs smoothly.
 Think about it: What happens if you don’t have enough products available on hand to fill orders?
 You’ll start missing out on sales and customers will be unhappy with their experience shopping at your store—not exactly the kind of things that put money in your pocket!

 Inventory management is key not only because fulfilling an order requires having enough stock on hand but also because keeping track of your inventory allows you to stay aware of when products are running low so that you can reorder before running out altogether.
 And yes—connecting inventory to an automation (like HubSpot) will help keep track of all this information for you so that nothing slips through the cracks!

 Now that you’ve connected your ecommerce business to automation, the next step is to connect all of your payment channels.